sourcebroker/deployer-extended/README.rst

 ++++++++++++

 Starts buffering requests to application entrypoints.
 Application entrypoints means here any php file that can handle Apache request or handle cli calls.
-For most frameworks there is only one or two entrypoints.
+For most good frameworks there is only one or two entrypoints.

-You may want to buffer request to application in order to have full 100% zero downtime deployment.
+The request are buffered but at the same time if you set special http header (by default HTTP_X_DEPLOYER_DEPLOYMENT) with special value you will be able to make regular request.
+This can be very handy to check if the application is working at all after switch (symliking to current) and to warm up some caches.

+When you run "buffer:stop" all the waiting requests will hit the https server (or cli entrypoint).

 The entrypoints are taken from variable "buffer_config" which is array of entrypoints configurations.